Direct twisted Galois stratification: Effective quantifier elimination

-\begin{theorem} Let $(k,\varsigma)$ be an effective difference field.
-Let $\theta(x)=\theta(x;a)$ be a first order formula in the language of difference rings in variables $x=x_1,\ldots,x_n$ with parameters $a$ from $(k,\varsigma)$.
-A primitive recursive procedure can compute an effectively presented direct Galois stratification $\cA$ of the difference affine $n$-space over $(R,\varsigma)$ such that
+\begin{theorem} Let $\theta(x)=\theta(x;a)$ be a first order formula in the language of difference rings in variables $x=x_1,\ldots,x_n$ with parameters $a$ from an effective difference field $(k,\varsigma)$.
+A primitive recursive procedure can compute an effectively presented direct Galois stratification $\cA$ of the difference affine $n$-space over $(k,\varsigma)$ such that

 \end{theorem} \begin{proof} The goal is to show that the algorithm can be described without reference to indefinite loops and unbounded searches, and that various induction proofs can in fact be transformed into procedures using bounded loops.